Mental health: when anxiety, stress or low mood is held deeper in the body

 That combination matters because this work needs both depth and boundaries.

 Conventional medicine keeps the work safe.
 It helps identify red flags, medication issues, physical contributors, psychiatric risk, and situations where referral or standard care must come first.
+Some people need psychiatry first, some psychotherapy, some medication, some crisis care, and some blood tests or a medical workup before anything else.
+This approach does not replace emergency psychiatric care, and it does not manage suicidal crisis, psychosis, mania, severe depression or immediate risk of harm on its own.

 Ayurveda and Chinese medicine help me understand the person as a whole: constitution, rhythm, digestion, sleep, depletion, emotional patterns, body-held tension, stagnation, overactivity, collapse, meaning, and the way someone has moved away from their natural state.